alexj136/japi/README.md

 # Japi

-Japi is a Java implementation of the Pi-Calculus.
+Japi is a Java implementation of the pi calculus.
+More specifically, the synchronous, monadic pi calculus.

 ## Usage